What is a museum?

 I’m looking for a job in museums and galleries

-Click here to join the Museum Association
+Click here to join the Museums Association

-Click here to access Jobs Online
+Click here to access Find a job

 How can I train to work in museums and galleries?